smh-my-head/hades/docs/install.md

 ## Suggestions

-See the files in `docs` for ways to make the vm even better (including minifying, skipping some of the boot process, and other tweaks)
+See the rest of the docs for ways to make the vm even better (including minifying, skipping some of the boot process, and other tweaks)

 - See [this ArchWiki page](https://wiki.archlinux.org/index.php/QEMU) for